EQUIPMENT and CLOTHING

 Sun cream - high SPF

 Remember, most safaris are held in AFRICA'S winter and it can get cold here.
 Colors of hunting clothes should be greens, khaki, tans, and desert camo will also work.
-The dark greens/camo usually worn in the U.S. will stick out in most areas we hunt in Africa.
-Very light colors are also not good.
+The dark greens/camo usually worn in the U.S. will stick out in most areas we hunt in South Africa.
+Light colors are NOT good.